 Many homeowners wouldn't dream of painting over brick, but a sophisticated and beautiful exterior color combination like this has persuasive powers.
 An effective use of subdued green paint and an enlarged front portico give the house more presence.
 Repeating the curved line over the front door on the garage door windows unifies the new elements.
 Light fixtures and door hardware in the same dark bronze finish further coordinate the updates.

 Small, faded navy shutters used to blend into their standard redbrick backdrop.
 These new larger shutters help define the architecture of the house, and high-contrast black adds punch against the painted brick and siding—which were painted the same mossy green color to blend the two materials.
 The original window boxes stayed but were painted black for better contrast.

 The original front door was predictable for a 1980s house—its Federalist style didn't offer much visual presence.
 The odd angles and deep-set entrance felt dated, along with barely noticeable sconces.
 The homeowners wanted to increase the importance of the entry by adding a portico extension, yet they did not want the door to visually recede.

 Craftsman-style paneling on the new entry door inspired the same motif on the door's sidelights and the alcove's wall panels.
 A mix of curvilinear and straight design details creates rhythm and adds interest to the impressive front portico.
 Arched corbels and a barrel-vault ceiling offer a counterpoint to straight lines like the standing-seam roof and architectural details.

+When painting brick, consider how the new color will look with other fixed elements on your home's exterior.
 Dark metal hardware and period lighting fine-tune the new garage door, which echoes the Craftsman-design arch of the new entry.
 Moss-color paint coats the siding to seamlessly blend with the home's brick facade.
 Touches of cream and charcoal complete the look.